Ball-jointed doll

-The modern BJD market began with Volks line of Super Dollfie in 1999.
+The modern BJD market began with the Volks line of Super Dollfie in 1999.
 Super Dollfie and Dollfie are registered trademarks but are sometimes erroneously used as generic blanket terms to refer to all Asian BJDs regardless of manufacturer.

 History

 Articulated dolls go back to at least 200 BCE, with articulated clay and wooden dolls of ancient Greece and Rome.
-The modern era ball-jointed doll history began in Western Europe in the late 19th century.
-From the late 19th century through the early 20th century French and German manufacturers made bisque dolls with strung bodies articulated with ball-joints made of composition: a mix of pulp, sawdust, glue and similar materials.
+The modern era of ball-jointed doll history began in Western Europe in the late 19th century.
+From the late 19th century through the early 20th century, French and German manufacturers made bisque dolls with strung bodies articulated with ball joints made of composition: a mix of pulp, sawdust, glue, and similar materials.
 These dolls could measure between 15 and 100 cm and are now collectible antiques.

-During the 1930s, the German artist Hans Bellmer created dolls with ball-joints and used them in photography and other surrealistic artwork.
+During the 1930s, the German artist Hans Bellmer created dolls with ball joints and used them in photography and other surrealistic artwork.
 Bellmer introduced the idea of artful doll photography, which continues today with Japanese doll artists, as well as BJD hobbyists.

 Influenced by Bellmer and the rich Japanese doll tradition, Japanese artists began creating strung ball-jointed art dolls.
-These are commonly made entirely of bisque and often very tall, sometimes as tall as 120 cm.
+These are commonly made entirely of bisque and are often very tall, sometimes as tall as 120 cm.
 These dolls are purely intended as art, and not for play or even the hobby level of collecting usually associated with dolls.
 They cost several thousand dollars, up to several hundred thousand dollars for older collectible dolls from famous artists.
 The art doll community is still active in Japan and artists regularly release artbooks with photographs of their dolls.

 The history of commercially produced Asian resin BJDs began in 1999 when the Japanese company Volks created the Super Dollfie line of dolls.
 The first Super Dollfie were 57 cm tall, strung with elastic, ball-jointed, and made of polyurethane resin; similar to garage kits, which were Volks main product at the time.
 Super Dollfie were made to be highly customizable and to find a female market for Volks products.
 See further: Super Dollfie History.